 A discussion on another review site about whether the ‘proprietor’ is an Audiophile got me thinking about whether the use of the term Audiophile really spreads the love in this game.
+But are we more aptly Audio Lovers?
 We should all want audio to appeal to as many people as possible.
 It suits and benefits us – KEF sell more of their LSX speakers for the mass market, it means those who want to spend more, get it cheaper.
 This is because KEF’s return in these speakers means they can invest in higher end products.

 If you asked me 15 years ago when I was not into audio, if I’m an Audiophile, I’d first wonder what that meant.
 Then I’d probably think of that dangerous person who is every parents worst nightmare.
 Of course it should have no connection in thought, I hear you thinking opposingly,…only in wordplay, but what does the phile bit actually mean ….